Lewis and Lucretia Taylor House

-The Taylor House is a historic home in Tallahassee, Florida.
+The Taylor House is a historic home in the Frenchtown neighborhood of Tallahassee, Florida.
 The home was added to the U.S. National Register of Historic Places on April 6, 2015.
 The Taylor House Museum, located at 442 West Georgia Street, was also added to the Tallahassee-Leon County Register of Historic Places on October 26, 2011.
 On July 27, 2012, the Florida Department of State designated the home a Florida Heritage Site.

 Taylor House Museum of Historic Frenchtown

 The Taylor House, a historical landmark in the Tallahassee Community, was built in 1894 by Lewis Washington Taylor and Lucretia McPherson Taylor, and is a historical museum and research facility for Leon County, Florida.

 Lewis Washington Taylor

 L.W.
 Taylor (1865-1931), was a well-known educator, businessman and community leader.
 He taught at Centerville School, Old Lincoln High School (Tallahassee, Florida) and Bel Air, a one-room, rural schoolhouse on ground which had once been an ante-bellum plantation.
 Taylor broke barriers for African-Americans in Leon County, as he taught and tutored White children from well-to-do families for 10 cents.
 Self-employed as a proprietor of a jewelry store, Taylor made his jewelry out of gold wire which he kept in an upstairs bedroom of the Taylor home.